mittleff/libcerf/README.md

 Otherwise, the library is self-contained, and installation should be straightforward, using the usual command sequence

-  ./configure
+    mkdir build
+    cd build
+    cmake ..
     make
+    ctest
-  sudo make install
+    make install

-The command ./configure takes various options that are explained in the file INSTALL.
+For more details see the file INSTALL.

 ## Language bindings